PhilipThompson/ConfigurableViewerJSAPI/README.md

     1. Moved search to the header.
     2. Added the help dijit.
     3. Improved the legend rendering and added support for title from the config.
+* 9/27/2013:
+    1. Add support for MapGenie token secured map services.
+Note: The token is specific to the server on which the application is hosted.